amitjohney/sylvatest/docs/metal3.md

 Hence the Sylva project proposes a customized configuration of the metal3 deployment in order to fit in such kind of scenarios.

-In particular Ironic on the management cluster is exposed to the external world through a LoadBalancer Service and it is meant to load the ironic-python-agent on the remote servers through the Virtual Media.
+In particular Ironic on the management cluster is exposed to the external world through a LoadBalancer Service and it is meant to load the Ironic-Python-Agent on the remote servers through the Virtual Media.

 Such configuration has a **requirement**: in order for the remote servers to be able to reach the Ironic Service on the management cluster, a **DHCP server** must be configured locally to their location.

 ### Images for target OS

 In order for the baremetal servers to be consumed by cluster-api and used as workload cluster nodes, the Operating System to be installed on them must include the Kubelet of the Kubernetes version to be used and cloud-init for the host specific customizations.

 Such image can be in raw or qcow2 format.

 [Airship's image-builder](https://opendev.org/airship/image-builder) can be a valuable tool to build an OS image for metal3.

-# Known issues
+## Known issues

 In case of troubles it may be useful to take a look at the Ironic's [known issues](https://docs.openstack.org/ironic/latest/admin/drivers/idrac.html#known-issues).

 In case you get this error

 ```
 No disk space left on device:
 ```

 try to increase the size of Ironic PVC through the value `persistence.ironic.size` of the metal3 helm chart.

-Take into account that Ironic builds an ISO for each remote server to manage, so you can estimate the right size roughly with this formula:
+Take into account that Ironic builds an ISO for each server to manage, so you can estimate the right size roughly with this formula:

 ```
-ironic_pvc_size = <ironic-python-agent ramdisk size> * <number of bm servers to manage>
+ironic_pvc_size = <Ironic-Python-Agent ramdisk size> * <number of bm servers to manage>
 ```

-# Troubleshooting
+## Troubleshooting

 In case of issues there may be a wide range of reasons.

 In order to debug and get some more information you should find useful the following commands to retrieve the logs of the many components involved: